 The Virginia Commonwealth University Parkinson's and Movement Disorders Center strives to be a premier model for improving the lives of individuals with movement disorders, their families, and the community through its commitment to excellence in comprehensive interdisciplinary clinical care, translational research, education and outreach.

-Contact The Parkinson's and Movement Disorder's Center
+Director, VCU Parkinson’s and Movement Disorders Center